 Abdominoplasty is also helpful for those who have lost weight, or who have abdominal scars from prior surgery or injuries.
-The goal of abdominoplasty, or tummy tuck is to create a pleasing, natural profile.
+The goal is creation of a pleasing, natural profile.

 Who are the best candidates for abdominoplasty (tummy tuck)?

 Men and women having loose, sagging abdominal skin are the best candidates for this procedure.
-It is best for those with BMI (body mass index )of 30 or below.
+It is best for those with a normal body Mass Index or BMI.

-For those with a BMI (body mass index) above 30, a pannulectomy may be the procedure of choice.
+For those with a high BMI, a pannulectomy may be the procedure of choice.
 This involves removal of excess hanging, often irritated skin (that interferes with normal hygiene and fitting in one’s clothes).
 This differs from an abdominoplasty in that, although the excess skin is removed, no procedures are done on the underlying muscles.
 Its purpose is to remove the extra skin which helps with hygiene and fit into clothing.

 While women often undergo this procedure as part of a “Mommy Makeover”, men seek removal of excess skin due to weight loss.

 What does an abdominoplasty (tummy tuck) actually accomplish ?

-A tummy tuck or abdominoplasty procedure helps correct sagging and stretched skin.
-This condition is due to skin not being able to return to its normal shape once it had been stretched beyond its elastic limits (similar to a spring overstretched and unable to return to its previous normal shape).
+A tummy tuck or abdominoplasty procedure helps correct sagging and stretched skin which is not able to return to its normal shape once it had been stretched beyond its elastic limits (similar to a spring overstretched and unable to return to its previous normal shape).
 Inability of the abdominal skin to return to its normal shape is similar to a rubber band that has been over stretched and cannot tighten.

 What are the steps of an abdominoplasty or tummy tuck?